MicrosoftDocs/learn/learn-pr/azure/intro-to-java-azure/includes/4-java-technologies.md

 (Add image to show usage like:)
 ![Deployment Opportunities on Azure for different types of Java Applications](../media/4-javaee.png)

 - **Apache Tomcat** is the most used Enterprise Server for Java applications.
-It is an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language, and Java WebSocket technologies.
+It's an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language, and Java WebSocket technologies.
 The Java Servlet, JavaServer Pages, Java Expression Language, and Java WebSocket specifications are developed under the Java Community Process.

 - The **Oracle Weblogic Server** is a unified and extensible platform for developing, deploying, and running enterprise applications, such as Java, for on-premises and in the cloud.
 WebLogic Server offers a robust, mature, and scalable implementation of Java Enterprise Edition (EE) and Jakarta EE.

-- **Red Hat JBoss Enterprise Application Plattform** delivers enterprise-grade security, performance, and scalability in any environment.
+- **Red Hat JBoss Enterprise Application Platform** delivers enterprise-grade security, performance, and scalability in any environment.
 Whether on-premise; virtual; or in private, public, or hybrid clouds, JBoss EAP can help you deliver apps faster, everywhere.

 - **WildFly** is the open source upstream for JBoss EAP.